imvetri/non-von-neumann-designs/README.md

 # non-von-neumann-designs
-A collection of computer architecture that are non von neumann
+A collection of computer architecture that are non von neumann.
+No..it's not.
+This is a screenplay.

 Kid jumps to bios and turns on "boot from usb" option and saves it.
 Takes the pendrive and plugs it in.
  Presses and holds the power button.
 The computer shuts down.